-- 1. to receive the annual consolidated financial statements of Artis for the year ended December 31, 2015, including the external auditor's report thereon; - 2. to fix the number of Trustees to be elected at eight (8); - 3. to elect the Trustees who will hold office until the next annual meeting of the Unitholders; - 4. to appoint the external auditor of Artis for the ensuing year and authorize the Trustees to fix the remuneration of the external auditor; - 5. to consider, and if thought advisable, to pass a resolution authorizing and approving certain amendments to Artis' Fourth Amended and Restated Declaration of Trust dated August 2, 2012 (the "Declaration of Trust"), to implement advance notice provisions relating to Unitholder nominations of Trustees; and - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the annual consolidated financial statements of Artis for the year ended December 31, 2016, including the external auditor's report thereon; - 2. to fix the number of Trustees to be elected at eight (8); - 3. to elect the Trustees who will hold office until the next annual meeting of the Unitholders; - 4. to appoint the external auditor of Artis for the ensuing year and authorize the Trustees to fix the remuneration of the external auditor; - 5. to consider and, if thought advisable, to pass, with or without variation, a resolution approving the adoption of a Third Amended and Restated Unitholder Rights Plan Agreement; and, - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.